jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ---

-# Carthage origins

-Brainchild of:
+# A new dependency manager

 ![Me]()
 ![@robrix]()